Majuba Power Station

 Majuba Power Station between Volksrust and Amersfoort in Mpumalanga, South Africa, is a coal-fired power plant operated by Eskom.
 Majuba is Eskom's only power station that is not linked to a specific mine and it receives its coal from various sources.
 This was due to an error in geotechnical engineering core drilling which did not identify that the proposed local coal mine was under solid bedrock.

 History

 Construction started in September 1983 and by April 1996 the first unit was connected to the grid.
 The last unit was commissioned in April 2001.

 Power generation

-Majuba has three 665 MW dry-cooled units and three 716 MW wet-cooled units with a total installed capacity of 4,110MW with a turbine Maximum Continuous Rating of 35.3% on the dry-cooled turbines and 37.7% on the wet-cooled units.
+Majuba has three 665 MW dry-cooled units and three 716 MW wet-cooled units with a total installed capacity of 4,110 MW with a turbine Maximum Continuous Rating of 35.3% on the dry-cooled turbines and 37.7% on the wet-cooled units.

 Underground coal gasification

 In addition to coal, the Majuba Power Station is fired by syngas produced by underground coal gasification at the nearby Majuba demonstration facility on the Majuba coalfield.
 The 3000–5000 m3/h pilot plant was commissioned in January 2007 and the first electricity was generated from the underground coal gasification gas on 31 May 2007.
 Produced syngas is transported from the facility to the power station by 7 km pipeline with a diameter of 600 mm.
 There is a plan to build a 1,200 MW commercial generation facility.